 Further research is needed to confirm the mechanisms of action involved in the potentially protective effect of coffee consumption against diabetes, though findings to date are very encouraging.

-In addition coffee drinkers who have diabetes can continue to enjoy coffee confident in the knowledge that moderate coffee consumption, of four to five cups per day, can contribute to a healthy, balanced diet and may confer health benefits.
-Pregnant women should however moderate their intake following the guidelines issued by the Food Standards Agency, to 200mg caffeine per day from all sources.
+In addition, coffee drinkers who have diabetes can continue to enjoy coffee confident in the knowledge that moderate coffee consumption - up to four or five cups per day (400mg of caffeine) - can contribute to a healthy, balanced diet and may confer health benefits.
+Pregnant women should however moderate their intake following the guidelines issued by the NHS to 200mg caffeine per day (equal to two to three cups of coffee) from all sources.